IRAs for Minors: How an early start can help boost retirement savings

 While withdrawing from an IRA should be a last resort, contributions can be taken out of a Roth IRA pretty much any time, without a tax hit, assuming it’s a qualified withdrawal.
 Earnings are a different story.
 To withdraw those penalty-free, you must meet certain criteria, like using the money to pay college tuition, buy a home for the first time, or fund retirement after age 59 ½.

 If you want to help your children start saving early, consider opening an IRA for Minors.
-These accounts give you control over the assets until your child reaches age 18 or 21, depending on the state in which you live.
+These accounts give you control over the assets until your child reaches between 18 and 21 years of age, depending on the state in which you live.

 Let E*TRADE Help